How to get from Cusco to Machu Picchu (Without Trekking)

 This is a long, 28-km walk along the train tracks to reach Aguas Calientes.
 Once you start, you can’t change your mind and board a train or bus, you have to keep going or turn back to start over a different way.

 From Ollantaytambo, you first need to get to KM82 – named based on a distance marker of the train tracks.
-There are colectivos that take 30 minutes, costing a few soles, and start early in the morning.
+Colectivos take 30 minutes, cost a few soles, and start early in the morning.

 This is essential as the hike takes around 8 hours, so you have to start early to reach Aguas Calientes by late afternoon.
 As such, you really need to stay overnight in Ollantaytambo too.